teaser

 (d) Calculate disparity map

-It is possible to estimate disparity map from your rectified image before.
-But for better evaluation of disparity map estimation itself, we provide a perfect rectified images from calibrated camera (data/img3.png and data/img4.png) and ground truth disparity map (data/img3_disp.exr).
-The data reading part is already implemented and you don’t need to work on it.
-And of course, do NOT utilize ground truth disparity to calculate your disparity map.
-If we find this kind of cheating, you will get 0 point in this homework whatever you did.
+It is possible to estimate a disparity map from your rectified images.
+But for better evaluation of a disparity map estimation itself, we provide perfect rectified images from a calibrated camera (data/img3.png and data/img4.png) and ground truth disparity map (data/img3_disp.npy).
+The data reading part has already been implemented, so you don’t need to work on it.
+And, of course, do NOT utilize ground truth disparity to calculate your disparity map.
+If we find this kind of cheating, you will get 0 points in this homework, whatever you did.

 \[(x + \mathbf{d}(x, y), y),\]

 where \(\mathbf{d}(x, y)\) is disparity map of first image.
-(Hint: In general rectified left/right images from calibrated camera, \(\mathbf{d}(x, y)\) of left image might have negative values.
+(Hint: In general binocular stereo setup and the rectified left/right images, \(\mathbf{d}(x, y)\) of left image might have negative values. i.e., maximum possible disparity is 0.
 Think why it happens.)
-Since this process takes long time, print the progress of computation to check your code is running (e.g. print iteration numbers, using tqdm library or any other methods) if possible.
-But don’t print whole iteration number, which makes dirty output.
+Since this process takes a long time, it is recommended to print the progress of computation log to check your code is running (e.g., print iteration numbers, using the tqdm library or any other methods).

 We will use two metrics to evaluate your disparity map.
 EPE (End point error) and Bad pixel ratio.
 The evaluation function is already implemented in utils.py, and used in main code, so you don’t need to do additional things.
-EPE measures the root mean squared error (RMSE) between estimated disparity map and ground truth disparity map.
-Bad pixel ratio measures ratio of pixel which has EPE higher that such threshold.
-We use 3px as a threshold to decide whether it is bad pixel.
-There are example evaluation results in supplementary slide.
+EPE measures the root mean squared error (RMSE) between the estimated disparity map and the ground truth disparity map.
+Bad pixel ratio measures the ratio of the pixels which has EPE higher than such threshold.
+We use 3px as a threshold to decide whether it is a bad pixel.
+There are example evaluation results in the supplementary slide.

 Writeup

+Again, writeup is important for this homework.
+If you don’t submit the writeup or submit it as an empty template, you will receive 0 points for this homework, whatever you did.
 Describe your process and algorithm, show your results, describe any extra credit, and tell us any other information you feel is relevant.
 We provide you with a LaTeX template.
-Please compile it into a PDF and submit it along with your code.
-Also, your report should include following informations.
+You MUST answer the questions in the template and write a description of your code.
+If any of them are missing, you will get no score for the corresponding task whatever you did in the code.
+Please compile it into a PDF and submit it with your code.

 Rubric and Extra Credit